aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 I hope you are already familiar with these helper methods since they are already implemented in the actor's version of this application.

 Now things can get a little bit complicated, but with a great *Akka Streams DSL*, it will look quite simple.
-In order to count occurrences of each status code in a stream, we should branch it into sub-streams based on a key, in this case it's incoming status code.
+In order to count occurrences of each status code in a stream, we should branch it into sub-streams based on a key, in this case, it's incoming status code.
 Akka Streams have *groupBy* operator, that accepts a maximum number of substreams, and function that will be used to compute key for a given record.
 In our case, the maximum number of substreams will be 5, since we have 5 distinct status codes (we know this based on the results of actor-based application).
 If we set a number of maximum substreams to be more than 5, the results will be the same, the output of *groupBy* will be 5 distinct streams since we have 5 unique values of status codes.
 Example of using *groupBy*:

 ```scala
 groupBy(5, identity)